xiangchen-stat/Bayesian_Modeling_Mechanistic_Systems/README.md

 ### Dependencies

 Make sure that all the required libraries used in the vignettes are installed.
-You will be able to run the vignettes without modifying it.
+Most of libraries are specified in `R/init_lib.R`.

 ### Run vignettes

-To reproduce the results from the application section of the paper, run `./run.sh` in command line.
-The output will be saved in the `figures/` directory.
+To reproduce the results from the application section of the paper, go to the subdirectories within the `vignettes` folder.
+Each subdirectory contains a script that generates all the results for the corresponding section of the paper.
+The output will be saved in the `figures` directory.